-If you are redecorating your living room or have just moved in to a new place you may be facing an interior dilemma of whether to go for a standard 3+1+1 suite or if a Corner group is right for you.
+If you are redecorating your living room or have just moved into a new place, you may be facing an interior dilemma of whether to go for a standard 3+1+1 suite or if a Corner group is right for you.

 There are a few things to consider when choosing a corner group.
-They are very practical for maximizing a small living room as they allow seating for 3-7 people in a small proximity.
-Having the corner group slotted into a corner of your living room leaves you with a lot of extra floor space that you wouldn’t get with a standard 3+1+1 suite.
-Corner Suites are the perfect lounging place as the corner or chaise section allows you to lie down or put your feet up and relax.
+They are very practical for maximising a small living room as they allow seating for 3-7 people in a small proximity.
+Having the corner group slotted into a corner of your living room leaves you with a lot of extra floor space that you wouldn’t get with a standard 3+1+1 sofa.
+Corner Sofas are the perfect lounging place as the corner or chaise section allows you to lie down or put your feet up and relax.
 They are also ideal for larger families, as they are perfect for snuggling up and watching a movie with the kids.

 It is also important to consider what you will be using your corner group for most.
 Will it be a lounging area?
 How many people would you need to comfortably fit on it on a daily basis?
 Do you entertain guests on a regular basis?

 Many people think the corner group gives a more intimate feel to a room as people are seated much closer together.
 It is a more sociable option for families and friends popping over for a visit.
 If you do a lot of entertaining guests who aren’t close family or friends, you might prefer to go for a standard 3+1+1 over a corner group as guests tend to go straight for a reclining chair upon arrival at someone’s house.
 If you have the space, you could fit a corner group along with an accent armchair or even a two-seater.

 Although corner groups can give more space to a small room, they are also perfect for making a larger room more personal.
 People may think if they have a very big area that they need a lot of living room furniture.
 In fact, corner groups are perfect for larger rooms as you can use them as a focal point in the room.
 You can use them to create a divide in a larger room in turn making the space more homely and intimate.